Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 • Back deck - Add a rug, floor pillows and chairs or benches.
 And don't forget BBQ equipment.

-• Back yard - it needs plants, flowers, and trees so you can be in the healing powers of nature.
+• Back yard - it needs plants, flowers, and trees so you can immerse yourself in the healing powers of nature.

-• On the lawn - play some team sports like badminton, ping-pong, bocce ball, or horse shoes.
+• On the lawn - play badminton, ping-pong, bocce ball, or horse shoes.

-• The healing power of hot water - soak in a hot tub, and for extra happy hormone healing, enjoy it on date night.
+• The healing power of hot water - soak in a jacuzzi or hot tub.
+For extra happy hormones - enjoy it on date night.

 Health Vibes - the backyard can be a sanctuary for lots of fun & laughter with friends